GARGEYAMITHRA/e-commerce-follow/E-shop-master/Readme.md

 # milestone 22
 You need to create an endpoint that will receive the address from address form in frontend Add the address to the address array inside user collection.

+# milestone 23
+We will add an button inside cart called "Place order" We will create an select address page where we will display all the address and ask to select delivery address.
+We will write mongoose schema for storing orders details.